 Is it necessary that all papers be taken at a time?

-No, A Candidate has the option of writing all or some of the papers at the annual examination or all of the papers at the supplementary examination.
+Not necessarily.
+A Candidate has the option of writing all or some of the papers at the annual examination or all of the papers at the supplementary examination

-To evaluate the performance, grading system is followed.
-Minimum B grade (50% marks) is required to be obtained.
+To evaluate the performance, a grading system is followed.
+Minimum B grade (50% marks) is required to be obtained in each paper.
 The Cumulative Grade Point Average (CGPA) should be an aggregate of 3.00 out of 7.00 for completion of the course.

-Will Hostel facility be available at the time of contact class and examination?
+Will Hostel facilities be available at the time of contact class and examination?

 Students attending the contact class & examination have to make their own arrangements for accommodation.
-Canteen facility will be made available at moderate rates.
+Canteen facilities will be made available at moderate rates.